Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 6, more

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The Week 6 NFL schedule will kick off with a Thursday Night Football matchup between the Philadelphia Eagles and New York Giants.
+The Thursday Night Football matchup between the NFC East rival Philadelphia Eagles and New York Giants kicks off the Week 6 NFL slate.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-The Eagles are coming off their first loss of the year, a 21-17 decision to the Denver Broncos, while the Giants fell to 1-4 with a 26-14 loss at New Orleans.
-The sports schedule on Tuesday also includes a pair of MLB American League divisional playoff games to consider on the best DFS apps.
+Philadelphia is coming off its first loss of the year, a 21-17 decision to the Denver Broncos, while New York fell to 1-4 with a 26-14 loss at New Orleans.
+The sports schedule on Wednesday also includes Brewers vs. Cubs and Phillies vs. Dodgers in Game 3 of their respective NLDS, as well as 2025-26 NHL season and NBA preseason action to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.